OmPanchal/Bren/README.md

 )
 ```

 To train the model, `model.fit` will be called.
-Here the training features and lables will be specified, as well other arguments such as epochs (the number of iterations of the data while training the metwork).
+Here the training features and lables will be specified, as well other arguments such as epochs (the number of iterations of the data while training the network).

 ```python
 model.fit(X, Y, epochs=100)